Gigabit-Economy/GigabitEconomy/README.md

 Each of these should be instantiated as constant properties in your subclass to LevelScreen.

-The screen can then be added to the _game director (GigabitEconomy.java)_ class's `create()` method by adding it to the `screens` hashmap.
-To show the screen to the user, use `switchScreen()` in the same game director class, passing the name of the screen as defined in the hashmap.
+The screen can then be added to the _game director (GigabitEconomy.java)_ class's `switchScreen()` statement by adding it to the switch statement.
+To show the screen to the user, call `switchScreen()`, passing the name of the screen as defined in the switch statement.